Skip to content

 Objective

 Establish periodic reviews of SharePoint site access to help ensure that only authorized users and AI agents retain access to sensitive content, with site attestation policies requiring site owners to certify on a recurring cadence that access permissions remain appropriate.
-This control is the primary access governance loop for SharePoint sites used as Microsoft 365 Copilot and Copilot Studio agent knowledge sources.
+This control is the primary access governance loop for SharePoint sites used as Microsoft 365 Copilot and Microsoft Copilot Studio agent knowledge sources.

 Why This Matters for FSI